The NACA Program: What it is and how it works

 3. Attend a purchase workshop

 Once you’re NACA-qualified, you’ll attend a home purchase workshop to learn more about the home buying process.
-You’re also assigned a real estate agent who you’ll work with to find a home within your budget.
+You’re also assigned an in-house real estate agent who you’ll work with to find a home within your budget.

 A NACA qualification is only valid for six months.
-If you don’t buy a house within this timeframe, you’ll have to re-qualify.
+If you don’t buy a house within this timeframe, you’ll have to re-qualify for the NACA program.

 4. Request a qualification letter